Affiliate links on Android Authority may earn us a commission. Learn more.

 - Google Maps on Wear OS will get navigation support even without a tethered smartphone.

 - Google announced this will come “later this year” during Samsung’s latest Galaxy Unpacked event.

 - It’s not clear which devices would support this feature.

 Wear OS has a pretty robust selection of apps.
 One of the most popular is Google Maps, which can help you get from one place to another without needing to touch your phone.

 Unfortunately, your phone still needs to be connected to your Wear OS watch to get turn-by-turn navigation.
 In the future, though, that won’t be necessary.
 At Samsung’s latest Galaxy Unpacked event, Google announced that Google Maps on Wear OS will support navigation without the need for a phone.

-As Google describes it, this would allow you to go for a run or bike ride and leave your phone behind while still having the advantages of Maps navigation.
+As Google describes it, this would allow you to go for a run or bike ride and leave your phone behind while still having the advantages of Maps navigation on a Galaxy Watch.

 See also: How to plan a road trip with Google Maps